GautamGupta/bb-legacy-plugins/user-directory/trunk/readme.txt

 == Change Log ==

+= Version 0.4 =

+* Added an automatic "nofollow" onto links in the user directory (Thanks 'Malice' for the suggestion)
+* Added pagination (initially hard-coded to 20 per-page, config to come later - thanks to 'johnjamesjacoby' for the suggestion)

 = Version 0.3 =

 Bumped the version number (0.2 --> 0.3) to indicate passing a milestone: the readme.txt now passes validation!